 |The Bitten Word||Golden Fried Cardoon|

-People have spotted Cardoni using the Specialty Produce app for iPhone and Android.
+People have shared Cardoni using the Specialty Produce app for iPhone and Android.